 Open: Lewa Wilderness is open all year apart from the months of April, May and November.
 It first opened as a guest lodge in 1972, and before that had been a working cattle ranch for 50 years.
 It is still owned by the same Craig family today.

 Location: The camp is near the foot of Mount Kenya.
 The nearest airstrip is Lewa Downs, about a 30 minute drive away.

 Rooms: There are 9 guest cottages, 6 on the hillside and the other 3 in the gardens.
 They have thatched roofs, large windows, 4 poster beds and include some of the family’s own furniture.
 Each of the hillside cottages has a bedroom with views of the valley, an en-suite bathroom, sitting area with an open fire and a veranda.
 The garden cottages are larger, each having 2 en-suite bedrooms, and a living room with a bar and fireplace.
 Hey are located near the main house.
 Their size makes them ideal for families.

-Activities: Game drives, guided nature walks, horse riding, camel riding and scenic flights are all available.
+Activities: Game drives (including an electric safari vehicle introduced in 2019), guided nature walks, horse riding, camel riding and scenic flights are all available.
 A more unusual option is a ride in a biplane piloted by Will Craig, to get impressive views of the region and wildlife.
 The plane takes 2 passengers.
 While at Lewa Wilderness you can enjoy walks in Ngare Ndare Forest with a picnic lunch, visit a nearby Maasai village, and see some of the projects the lodge supports such as the HIV/AIDS orphanage, the clinic and school.
 You can also watch traditional crafts like carpet weaving and furniture making.

 Lewa Wilderness is the base for Walking Wild programme, where guests accompany guides walking through remote locations in Lewa and the adjoining Maasai community conservation areas, with camels transporting the main luggage, and camping out at night.